 - Whip the sweet potatoes mixture.
 There is no way around using a hand mixer for this recipe.
 The sweet potato souffle base is light and fluffy with the eggs, butter, and brown sugar all whipped together.
 I whip the sweet potatoes in the same stovetop pot used to cook the sweet potatoes in order to save me some time cleaning another bowl.

 - If you are short on time, this whipped sweet potato casserole with walnuts can be made the night before.
 I recommend waiting to bake the sweet potato casserole with pecans until you are ready to eat it.
 However, this also heats up really well.
 It can be served warm or cold, but my preference is warm.

 - If you would like to use yams instead of sweet potatoes, that can be substituted.

 - You can add some nutmeg and cinnamon if you want to give it a little extra kick.
 Personally, I stick to the original recipe.

-This easy sweet potato dessert needs to be stored in the fridge because of using milk and eggs.
+This easy sweet potato dessert needs to be stored in the fridge because it uses milk and eggs.
 It will last for about 5 days in an airtight container in the fridge.

 - Hand mixer

 - 9" x 13" baking dish (or 2 smaller baking dishes)